ankamshiva/myGitAgent/README.md

 Right now I have only put steps to automate in Mac.
 But it is very easy to do the job in other platforms.

 Also, It will fetch latest trending Javascript libraries everyone hour.
+What is the point of all of this you ask?
+    For fun.
+I say.

 I am thinking to add steps for
 - Ubuntu